 Keep in mind that this host has a 99.9% network uptime guarantee.
 A network uptime guarantee isn’t the same as a regular uptime guarantee.
 It means the infrastructure will be available 99.9% of the time.
 Your site might not be.

 I was curious about the reported downtime of ‘0 minutes’ on the test, so I looked at the log files.
 I noticed that there were very frequent timeouts, which are brief episodes of downtime.

 These are all from one randomly chosen day:

 Up, down, up, down, constantly.
 Because there is no ‘real’ uptime guarantee, there is no way to claim a service credit if your site is slow.

 The HostSoch website has links to a blog and a knowledge base, but neither has any content.
 You will need to rely on the support department to answer questions.
 That support is supposed to be available 24/7 through phone, ticket, and live chat.

 However, I experienced wait times of more than 10 minutes for some tech support chats.

 In contrast, sales chats were always handled quickly.
 Later on in the review, I’m going to talk a bit about refunds, because the policy isn’t totally clear.
 In chat, the sales team didn’t really clear up my confusion.
 But the response was, as I said, quick.

 Strangely, the ticket system was faster than I expected.
 One reply came back within 15 minutes, which is quite fast for any ticket system.

-WordPress was supposed to be installed on my WordPress hosting plan, but it wasn’t.
-I asked how I should install it myself.
-The instructions I got were good, and they were detailed enough even for a newbie to follow.
+They were supposed to install WordPress on my WordPress hosting plan, but they didn’t.
+So, I asked them how I should install it myself.
+The instructions they provided were quite good and detailed enough for even a beginner to follow.